A Glitch in the Matrix

 A Glitch in the Matrix is a 2021 American documentary film directed by Rodney Ascher.
 The film had its world premiere at the Sundance Film Festival on January 31, 2021, and was released theatrically and on digital platforms on February 5, 2021, by Magnolia Pictures to generally positive reviews.

 Premise

-Part science fiction mind-scrambler, part horror story, A Glitch in the Matrix is a multimedia exploration of simulation hypothesis – an "idea as old as Plato's Republic and as current as Elon Musk's Twitter feed" – through the eyes of those who suspect the world we live in is not real.
+Part science fiction mind-scrambler, part horror story, A Glitch in the Matrix is a multimedia exploration of the simulation hypothesis – an "idea as old as Plato's Republic and as current as Elon Musk's Twitter feed" – through the eyes of those who suspect the world we live in is not real.

 Cast

 The following cast members feature in the film as themselves: